 After learning about the attack in the museums and exhibits of the Pearl Harbor Visitor Center, you see a 23-minute documentary film in the Memorial Theater.
 Next, board a Navy shuttle to the USS Arizona Memorial.
 This consists of a structure located directly above the sunken battleship.
 From the memorial, you can gaze into the depths and pay your respects to the sailors and Marines who gave their lives when the mighty battleship exploded and sank.

-At the USS Bowfin Submarine Museum and Park, you can experience the cramped conditions in which the crew of a submarine lived and worked.
+At the USS Bowfin Submarine, you can experience the cramped conditions in which the crew of a submarine lived and worked.
 Please be aware that children younger than four years of age may not enter the submarine for safety reasons.
-They are welcome to visit the museum and park at no charge.

 Transportation to Ford Island